Skip to Content

 Check the website for kid-centered author events and the occasional family game night during the summer.

-The town is not as crowded as some others, mostly because it’s out of the way.
-It has a very nice playground and the water, but otherwise there are fewer things to do here with kids than on other parts of the Cape.
+I also like Falmouth because it’s out of the way and often not as crowded as some other Cape Cod towns.
+It has a very nice playground by the water.
+But there are fewer things to do here with kids than on other parts of the Cape.

 Watch movies and see stars